Nick Jonas Takes Fiance Priyanka Chopra To One Of His Favorite Getaway Spots And It Is ‘Magical’

 “I always trust Priyanka’s judgement; she’s not impulsive.
 She gave it a lot of thought and when she decided on something, I was sure it would be good,” she told the Indian publication.

-There is no word yet as to when the couple plans on getting married, but it has been reported that Chopra does wish to have an “Indian wedding”, which her fiancée completely supports.
+There is no word yet as to when the couple plans on getting married, but it has been reported that Chopra does wish to have an “Indian wedding,” which her fiance completely supports.